3kh0/bing-rewards/README.md

 2. Install [Python3](https://www.python.org/downloads/)
 3. Install requirements.txt file included in the repo: `pip install -r BingRewards/requirements.txt`.
 4. Create/update config file by running `python BingRewards/setup.py` .
  -  **Please note**: Your credentials will be stored as base64 encoded text.
+ -  If your using the container setup you will need to run 'docker exec -it bing-rewards python BingRewards/setup.py'
 5. You must have signed onto your account using this machine before.
 Open Chrome or Edge and visit https://login.live.com.
 The site may ask to send you a verification email or text.
 6. Run `python BingRewards/BingRewards.py` to start earning points.
+ - If your using the container setup you will need to run 'docker exec bing-rewards python BingRewards/BingRewards.py -nsb'
 6. Occasionally, update to the latest code by running `./bing-rewards-master/update.sh`
 7. Optional alerting: You can receive alerting for the following services, instructions below for each service.
  - Telegram
  - Discord
  - Google Sheets

 ### Command Line Arguments
 There are a growing number of command line argument options.
 Here are a few to note: